 - United Way’s Mission United program coordinates among various outreach groups to connect veterans with housing initiatives, healthcare organizations, and employment services.
 Its mission is to honor and improve the lives of military members as they work toward a self-sufficient home and civilian life.

 - Homes For Our Troops works to build and adapt homes for severely injured military members and their families.
 Through this program, retired veterans wounded in the Iraq-Afghanistan war (post 9/11/01) and eligible for the VA Specially Adapted Housing Grant Program may be able to receive a no-cost home construction or remodel to accommodate their injury and/or disability.

 - Military Makeover with Montel accepts applications from active military, veterans, and their families to be considered for a home transformation.
-Interested in having your home and family featured on the show?
-Apply here.
+Be sure to check out their website if you're interested in having your home and family featured on the show.

 Amelia England is a content writer and regular contributor to the PODS Blog.
 Between college, grad school, and seasonal adventures, she has downsized and relocated over 25 times.